Google added a Live Caption feature into Chrome for desktop. Let’s learn how to enable and use the feature.

 After adding the Live Caption feature into Pixel Phones, Google starts testing the same feature in Chrome for Windows, Mac, Linux, and Chrome OS platforms.

 Starting with Chrome v88, the company added the Live Caption feature in the browser.
 After you enable the feature, the Chrome browser will detect speech in the media (whether its video or audio file) you playing in the browser and produce captions.

 Use Chrome Live Caption feature

 With default settings, the feature is hidden behind the flag and you have to enable it manually.
 If you’re interested in trying the feature the feature, here’s how you can enable it:

-You need to be running the latest version of Chrome in Canary channel v84.0.4136.2 or later
+You need to be running the latest version of Chrome v88 or above

-Next, you need to go to following address:chrome://flags/#enable-accessibility-live-captions.
+Next, you need to go to the following address:chrome://flags/#enable-accessibility-live-captions.

 Using Live Caption drop-down change settings from Default to Enabled.
 Click on the Relaunch button to enable the feature.

-To use Live Caption feature, you need to go Settings > Advanced.
-Scroll down to bottom and turn ON Live Caption.
+To start using the Live Caption feature in Chrome, you need to go Settings > Advanced > Accessibility.
+Here, you need to turn on the option for Live Caption.

-Live Caption feature in Chrome browser could be handy for people that lack hearing power and people who want to learn seconds languages.
+Live Caption feature in the Chrome browser could be handy for people that lack hearing power and people who want to learn second languages.